mtnrabi/firebolt-assignment/README.md

 P_RETAILPRICE SET DATA TYPE DECIMAL(6,2);
 ```

-- Load the data onto the table using these commands:
+- Load the data onto the table using this command:

 ```
 copy into FIREBOLT.FIREBOLT_ASSIGNMENT.PART